Glenora Richards

 Glenora Richards (February 18, 1909 – October 21, 2009) was an American miniature painter and designer of postage stamps.
 The collector Lewis Rabbage called her the "greatest miniature painter of her time, and perhaps ever."

 Early life, education, and family

 Glenora Case was born in 1909 in New London, Ohio.
 Her parents were Bertha and Tracy Case.

 She attended high school in Litchfield, Ohio, where she played the violin.
 She studied art at the Cleveland Institute of Art (CIA) in the 1920s.
 She met her future husband, Walter DuBois Richards, also a student at the CIA, while she was sketching at a department store.
 The couple married and moved to New York City.

 In 1941, the family moved to New Canaan, Connecticut, where she lived until just before her death in 2009.
-She had two children, Timothy Walter Richards (1941-2011) and Henry Tracy Richards (1946-2006).
+She had two children.

 Walter Richards died in 2006 and Glenora Richards died in 2009 at a nursing home in Fitchburg, Massachusetts.
 She continued to paint and upon her death, she was the last surviving member of the American Society of Miniature Painters.